A GUIDE TO THE BEST VILLAGES IN THE COTSWOLDS

 Spending time in the Cotswolds can feel a bit like traveling back in time.
 In some of the hidden corners of this region are old market towns and quaint chocolate box villages that resemble something out of a history book.
 Many of these places surreal in appearance and unmatched in their beauty.

-With an old world charm that tells you tradition has not been left behind, there are plenty of beautiful accommodation options, from cosy cottages to stunning stately homes.
+With an old world charm that tells you tradition has not been left behind, there are plenty of beautiful accommodation options, from cozy cottages to stunning stately homes.
 Time stands still in many of the region’s pretty villages, so it is the perfect place to relax and unwind.
 One gorgeous, 16th Century family home, that is very luxurious to stay in, is Cornwell Manor, situated on the Oxfordshire/Gloucestershire border.

 Here are some of our favorite villages which are also some of the prettiest Cotswolds villages to visit the next time you’re in the Cotswolds.